Frequently asked questions

 Will you help bring my play to a fringe?

-I've done this once.
-It was A Nasty Little Play in 2015.
+I did that with A Nasty Little Play in 2015.
 That was - as many things are - a useful thing for me to do at the time.
 I have no plans to do something like this again

 But I might consider doing it again if you're something I like working with, and I think you know what you're doing.
 Ask and we'll take it from there.